DataDog/documentation/content/en/agent/guide/integration-management.md

  * [show](#show)
  * [freeze](#freeze)

-The usage and documentation of these commands can be printed with `datadog-agent integration --help`.
+Print the usage and documentation of these commands with `datadog-agent integration --help`.
 For Linux, execute the command as the `dd-agent` user.
 For Windows, execute the command as an `administrator`.

 ## Integration commands